ROM updates: 3 easy ways to update your Android custom ROM

 How to get Android updates as soon as possible on a custom ROM

-The frequency of ROMs updates for your device depends on the developer and how often they release new versions.
-To get updates as soon as possible on your device, choose a project that’s actively maintained and that frequently releases ROMs updates.
+The frequency of ROMs updates for your device depends on the developer and how often they release new versions of their Android custom ROM.
+To get updates as soon as possible on your device, choose a project that’s actively maintained and that frequently releases Android security updates

 How to integrate app updates into an Android ROM